shadowsocks/shadowsocks-org/src/content/en/index.md

 layout: homepage
-pageTitle: A simple socks5 proxy
+pageTitle: A fast tunnel proxy that helps you bypass firewalls